Kindu: Economy

 The main economic activity in Maniema Province is mining.
 Diamonds, copper, gold and cobalt are mined outside of Kindu.
 There is also a market in Kindu as well as shops throughout the town.

-Government and Politics
+Government and politics

 Kindu is the provincial capital and is home to the provincial assembly and ministries.

 Transportation

 Kindu is served by Kindu Airport.
 Most of the goods coming to town come from Goma, Bukavu and Kinshasa by air.

-It is also served by the Congo Railway which connects it to Lubumbashi among other destinations.
+It is also the northern terminus of the Congo Railway line which connects it to Lubumbashi among other destinations.
+Goods from Kisangani or further must change from ship to train and vice versa a couple of times to reach Lubumbashi.

 There is also a port in Kindu which is located on the western bank of the Lualaba River.

 Kindu lies along National Road 31 (N31) as well as Primary Regional Road 508 (R508).

 Roads in Maniema Province are unsurfaced and in a generally poor condition.

 Education

 The town has primary and secondary education facilities.
 The University of Kindu is also located in the city.